elvengard-mmo/elvengard_network/guides/introduction/endpoint.md

   - `transport`: selects `:tcp` or `:ssl` independently from the networking server.
   - `transport_options`: provides options for the underlying socket transport.

+`adapter` and `socket_handler` are required.
+The other options default to an empty adapter configuration, the endpoint module as listener name, `{127, 0, 0, 1}`, port `3000`, TCP, and an empty transport configuration.
+String IP addresses are normalized before they are passed to the network server.

+The socket handler configuration is resolved when the endpoint child specification is built.
+Restart the endpoint after changing its socket handler, network codec, or packet handler configuration.

 ### Available adapters

 Network servers are optional dependencies.
 Add the one used by the application